deepikachhillar/deepikachhillar.github.io/nav/collaborators.md

 <span style="color: green;">*Obi-Wan Kenobi*</span>: My committee member, and my friend, philosopher and guide in tough times, **Prof. Ruth Aguilera** is the Distinguished Darla and Frederick Brodsky Trustee Professor in Global Business at the D’Amore-McKim School of Business. \
 **Affiliation**: Northeastern University\
-**Collaborative Work**: An Eye for AI: Insights into the Governance of Artificial Intelligence and Vision for Future Research\
+**Collaborative Work**: An Eye for AI: Insights into the Governance of Artificial Intelligence and Vision for Future Research. \

 Paper
 {% assign current = site.data.maplers | where:"status","current" %}